ezweave/pretty-functional/README.md

     (true (+ (fibo (- n 1)) (fibo (- n 2))))
     )
   )

-(define (sumofint n)
-  (cond
-    ((= n 0) 0)
-    (true (+ (sumofint (- n 1)) n))
-    )
 ```

-Kind of confusing if you come from the C-syntax languages, eh?
-Scheme is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and is high on _minimalism_ and lots and lots of parens.
+It's kind of confusing to look at if you come from the C-syntax languages, eh? _(Some of that difference is infix versus postfix, of course.)_  Scheme is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) and is high on _minimalism_ and lots and lots of parens.

 ![xkcd](https://imgs.xkcd.com/comics/lisp_cycles.png)

 This, of course, isn't about Scheme or Lisp (AKA 'Lost In Stupid Parentheses'), but about _functional programming_.
 Scheme was my introduction to the idea, only I didn't quite [_grok_](https://en.wikipedia.org/wiki/Grok) that yet...

 There was a moment, amidst that semester, when something clicked in my brain.
 At first, Scheme's simple operators (`car` and `cdr`) and its endless rebuilding of arrays was grating.
 The scant examples we were given were inscrutable.
-The only IDE we had to use, other than simple running it from the command line, was a fickle, crude thing called "Dr Scheme" (which has evolved into the much more refined [Racket](https://racket-lang.org/)).
-Now, I wasn't unaware of the concept of "primitive debugging" (which is not referring to a datatype, but was slang we used to describe priting output to the console in lieu of using `gdb` or a full on IDE like Visual Studio), but it didn't even help that much in the Scheme world.
+The only IDE we had to use, other than simple running it from the command line, was a fickle, crude thing called "Dr Scheme" (which has evolved into the much more refined [Racket](https://racket-lang.org/)) and it really didn't seem to help all that much.
+Where was my intellisense?

 So it took a lot of thinking, diagrams, and really contemplating what we were doing to even think of how to approach building solutions to the homework assignments.
 They were all such trivial things, in other languages, and more than one student asked Dr Sebesta if they could "just do it in C."